 In step1, the population is randomly generated by the equation as shown in the right figure.

-In detail, the i-th solution, x_i is generated within the upper bound of the search space (x_ub) and the lower bound of the search space (x_lb).
+In detail, the i-th solution, x_i, is generated within the upper bound of the search space (x_ub) and the lower bound of the search space (x_lb).
 Here, x2 = x* (anime)

 P9